ProjectLibertyLabs/gateway/README.md

 ## 📊 Metrics <a name="metrics"></a>

-For each app - account-api, account-worker, content-publishing-api, content-publishing-worker, content-watcher, graph-api, and graph-worker - Gateway exposes the default Prometheus metrics at `/metrics`.
+For each app - account-api, account-worker, content-publishing-api, content-publishing-worker, and content-watcher - Gateway exposes the default
+Prometheus metrics at `/metrics`.
 A local Prometheus server can be installed and pointed at this endpoint for debugging or other purposes.